 A team is formed by Executive Leadership to look at any significant changes the hospital makes to identify safety issues that may arise because of these changes.
 Examples of when this is necessary may include new equipment, significant changes to processes (e.g. non-smoking campus, anti-ligature changes) or a change to the building structure.
-This team is made up of safety office representatives and staff affected by the changed conditions.
-The team examines the changed conditions and makes recommendations to eliminate or control any hazards that are or may be created as a result of the change.
+This team is made up of safety office representatives and staff affected by the changed conditions and other subject matter experts as applicable.
+The team examines the proposed changed conditions and makes recommendations to eliminate, mitigate or control any hazards that are or may be created as a result of the change.